-London has a particularly deep and ingrained problem with knife crime, and it’s been experiencing aggressive wave after wave of threatening behaviour and killing sprees from gangs and youth-on-youth crimes, sadly reaching high body counts every year with no signs of stopping.
+London has a particularly deep and ingrained problem with knife crime and has of recent times been experiencing aggressive wave after wave of threatening behaviour and killing sprees from gangs and youth-on-youth crimes, sadly reaching high body counts with no signs of slowing down or stopping.

 WHY AM I WRITING ABOUT KNIFE CRIME?

 London is a unique place, but not exclusive to knife crime.
-There are many places, areas and cities around the world riddled with the problem of knife crime, which is extremely difficult to root out the problem.
+There are many places, areas and cities around the world riddled with the problem of knife crime and it’s extremely difficult to root out the problem.

 Once, a magistrates judge asked me to get involved with her knife crime initiative because I mentioned to her about my passion for artwork with a difference.
 She said: